Matt-Dong123/Matt-Dong123.github.io/_pages/about.md

  Patents
 ------
-- Shenzhen University
-- Shenzhen University
+- A Method, Apparatus, Storage Medium, and Electronic Device for Predicting Data Read and Write Behavior, Shenzhen University, 2022
+- A Method, Apparatus, and Electronic Device for Data Storage, Shenzhen University, 2023
+- A Method, Apparatus, and Electronic Device for Data Retrieval, Shenzhen University, 2023

  Projects
 ------